 Medicare provides vital health care coverage for adults age 65 and older.
 But it doesn’t pay for everything, and there are out-of-pocket costs to consider.
-These include premiums, deductibles, copayments, and coinsurance.
+For older adults with low income, these costs can quickly become a burden—especially for those with chronic health conditions.

 If you’re wondering where to start with Medicare Savings Programs, we’re here to help—with this simple 5-step checklist.